Skip to Content

 Are you worried about black discharge before or after your period?
 Do you feel your black discharge may be due to an infection, medical health issue or pregnancy?

-But don’t panic; Most women get black discharge once in a while.
-It does not mean you have any medical issues.
-In some women, it lasts for a few days and could signify your uterus is not contracting very well during menstruation.
+But don’t panic; most women get dark brown or almost black discharge once in a while.
+It does not always mean you have a serious medical issue.
+In some women, it lasts for a few days and simply means blood has stayed longer in the uterus or vagina before coming out.

 This article explains the causes of black discharge and signs that indicate serious health concerns.